Networking is one of the most important career building tools you’ll ever use.

 Skillful and appropriate networking can help you:

 Find mentors and coaches in your field

 To start building your network:

-Networking Online article to contact people you might never meet through traditional networking methods.
-Follow the links on this
+Develop your online networking skills to contact people you might never meet through traditional networking methods.
+Follow the tips on this

 Treat everyone you contact the way you like to be treated.

 Be open-minded.
 You never know who might help you or how.

 Don’t be afraid to ask for help—just remember that you’ll be asked to help, too.

 Share your contacts openly, and others will do the same.

 Don’t overuse your contacts.
 Avoid asking for too much or asking too often.